ChiCubed/InformaticsNotes/chapter2.md

 ```
 which of course evaulates to 70.

-While you could use variable constants for the above examples, there are some instances where it is useful to use `#define`s for other purposes.
+While you don't have to use `#define`s for the above examples, there are some instances where it is useful to use `#define`s for other purposes.
 For example